ricardoues/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of the following steps:
+My pipeline is made up by the following steps:

-* Convert image from RGB to HSV color-space (it is more easy to do the following step in HSV color-space)
+* Convert image from RGB to HSV color-space (it is more easy to do the next step in HSV color-space)
 * We threshold the HSV image for a range of yellow and white colors, in this step the converted image is in gray scale
 * Define a kernel size of 5 and apply Gaussian smoothing
 * We apply canny edge detector